gotamer/yarn/README.md

 ```console
 $ cat /dev/urandom | tr -dc 'a-zA-Z0-9' | fold -w 64 | head -n 1
 ```

+There is a shell script in `./tools/gen-secrets.sh` you can use to conveniently generate the required secrets for a production pod.
+The output is designed to by copy/pasted into a `docker-compose.yml` file with the right indentation.

 **DO NOT** publish or share these values. **BE SURE** to only set them as env vars.